waikato-datamining/docker-for-data-scientists/docs/repos.md

 A lot of open-source deep learning projects will supply docker base images already on [docker hub](https://hub.docker.com/), which will make your life much easier.
-By using these base images, you will only need to install any additional libraries that your project requires.
+By using these base images, you will only need to install additional libraries that your own project requires.

 Here is a (non-exhaustive) list of repositories on docker hub: